How does a felon get voting rights restored?

 If I register to vote, will the Lee County Supervisor of Elections accept my voter registration application?

 We will accept and process your application as is standard with voter registration applications submitted to our office.
-It is up to you to know whether you are eligible to register to vote under Amendment Four and you must make sure that the information you provide on your application is correct.
+It is up to you to know whether you are eligible to register to vote under Constitutional Amendment 4 and you must make sure that the information you provide on your application is correct.

 How do I register to vote?